philbritton/greatness/toolbox.md

 - Scala
 - Go Lang
 - Dart
+- Closure
 - Some crazy shit I don't even know about yet.

 ## Icing on The Cake ##
 The little things that can make a *big* difference.
 These modules, packages and scripts are often overlooked and will never *make* or *break* your application.
 This stuff is sometimes so bleeding edge you need to wear a leather jacket and smash jukeboxes after you find it.
 Sometimes you stumble upon 'workflow'/'life-changers' that can only be describe in a meme (maybe a gif).

 ![You Complete Me](//how-did-i-exist.png)
 ### User Engagement ###

 ### Image Processing ###

 https://transloadit.com/pricing

-as an outsider I cannot judge the functionality unless it effects me, but if it effects me, it has already gone too far.
+Disclaimer:  as an outsider I cannot judge a true developer's abilities, but I can judge antiquated frameworks, shoddy UI and lazy implementation.
+Most of all I can judge the willingness to accept and passionately learn new workflows.

+Things change and it's time to decide if you're a thing or a mere mortal.